-around Caledon in the west, Swellendam in the east, Bredasdorp in the south and Riviersonderend in the north.
-Established in 1960, Tygerhoek Research Farm covers 2,760 ha with approximately 500 ha of arable.
+Situated in the Overberg district, the Tygerhoek Research Farm serves the areas around Caledon in the west, Swellendam in the east, Bredasdorp in the south and Riviersonderend in the north.
+Established in 1960, this research facility covers 2,760 ha, with approximately 500 ha of arable.

-Several small grain and sheep research projects are currently underway.
-Dr. Johann Strauss is engaged in long-term crop rotation and conservation agriculture research.
-Dr. Johan Labuschagne, focuses on the effects of soil tillage within cropping systems on soil quality and crop performance, developing nitrogen fertilisation norms on wheat and canola within systems under conservation agriculture, strategic tillage and over-sowing lucerne with winter cover/fodder crops.
+Dr. Johan Labuschagne, focuses on the effects of soil tillage within cropping systems on soil quality and crop performance.
+Developing nitrogen fertilisation norms on wheat and canola, within systems under conservation agriculture.
+These include strategic tillage and over-sowing lucerne with winter cover/fodder crops.

 Prof. Schalk Cloete is currently working on several sheep research projects on Tygerhoek:

 - Quantification of the South African ovine resource for crossbreeding